MastekRZ/demand_forecasting_app/index.md

 ## Product Availability

 *   Consistent availability of desired items, reducing frustration from stockouts
-*   Balanced inventory across locations, improving shopping experience regardless of the store visited
+*   Balanced inventory across locations, improving the shopping experience regardless of the store visited
 *   Appropriate stock levels of seasonal and trending items when demand peaks

 ## Note: